 - Always paint in one direction.

 Now you know the key things to do when painting with a paint brush that will keep brush strokes from showing up on your project.
-I have used these ideas many times myself with glorious results!
+I use these techniques and processes all the time with glorious results!